giorgk/ichnos/README.md

 ichnos.exe -c config.ini
 ```

-# Cooming soon
+# Coming soon
 - [ ] Finish the transient state case
 - [ ] Instead of point cloud use a cloud graph
 - [ ] Do not require processor polygon files for single processor runs
 - [ ] Add option to print only the final positions of the particles instead the entire streamline (maybe Age and streamline length).

+# Who do I talk to
+- gkourakos@ucdavis.edu
+- hdahlke@ucdavis.edu
+- thharter@ucdavis.edu